justinbgent/justinbgent.github.io/README.md

 # Projects:
 ## BabyApp
 This is the project I am currently working on.
+With the purpose of helping mothers keep track of things regarding their baby.
 I am learning a lot working with my brother, an experienced designer.
 It is currently a private repository and will likely stay that way but I will be putting it on the Play Store when we are done.
 For now you have the loading screen!

 <img src="BabyApp.png" width = "300"/>

 ## Community Calendar
 You can find the repository [here](https://github.com/Lambda-School-Labs/community-calendar-android).
-This was a remote project done with a team that has Android, Web, and iOS counterparts.
+The goal of the app is to help community members conveniently find upcoming events.
+This was a remote project done with a team that had Android, Web, and iOS counterparts.
 I was on the Android team and used many libraries on the project.
 Android libraries: Apollo-Android, NavComponent, Picasso, OkHttp, Koin, RxJava2, Room, Moshi

 <img src="MainScreen.png" width = "300"/> <img src="Campfire.png" width = "300"/> <img src="Search.png" width = "300"/>